The Ultimate Guide to Car Accidents in Atlanta

 - Unlicensed drivers.

 Not all disputes progress in the same manner.
-Accident claims can give rise to arguments brought on the basis of premises liability, product defect liability, and other theories.
-The damages available to an injured plaintiff may vary along a wide spectrum based on the circumstances underlying the accident.
+Accident claims can give rise to arguments based on premises liability, product defect liability, and other theories.
+The damages available to an injured plaintiff may vary along a broad spectrum depending on the circumstances that caused the accident.

-For example, a Georgia court may award compensatory damages, and also punish the defendant with punitive damages.
-Georgia law allows for punitive damages under very limited circumstances.
-One circumstance includes drunk driving accidents where the defendant acted with a reckless disregard for the safety of others.
+For example, a Georgia court may award compensatory damages and also punish the defendant with punitive damages.
+Georgia law allows for punitive damages under limited circumstances.
+(For example, drunk driving accidents where the defendant acted with a reckless disregard for safety.)

 - Medical bills

 - Physical pain/suffering

 If injured, you may receive reimbursement for medical bills that you incurred after your accident.
 If a doctor says you need future medical treatment, you may receive an additional payment.
 Regardless, you deserve compensation for the physical pain you suffer.
 In our legal system, money is the only form of redress for your injuries.

 How much money you receive for your pain depends on multiple factors.
 If you suffer emotional trauma (regardless of whether the trauma caused you to seek mental health counseling), you might receive compensation.
 Time missed from work is also a cause for damages.
 If you can no longer perform daily activities such as gardening or spending time with your children, you too might receive damages.
 Juries and courts typically award punitive damages to punish wrongful conduct.